03 Oct How to create a KILLER purpose for your Food blog

 Now ask yourself this:

-Are you (or your internet marketing agency) writing content for the sake of it?
+Are you (or your food digital marketing agency) writing content for the sake of it?

 Or because someone simply told you to?